 Hijack Execution Flow: Services Registry Permissions Weakness

 Adversaries may execute their own malicious payloads by hijacking the Registry entries used by services.
-Adversaries may use flaws in the permissions for Registry keys related to services to redirect from the originally specified executable to one that they control, in order to launch their own code when a service starts.
+Flaws in the permissions for Registry keys related to services can allow adversaries to redirect the originally specified executable to one they control, launching their own code when a service starts.
 Windows stores local service configuration information in the Registry under HKLM\SYSTEM\CurrentControlSet\Services.
 The information stored under a service's Registry keys can be manipulated to modify a service's execution parameters through tools such as the service controller, sc.exe, PowerShell, or Reg.
 Access to Registry keys is controlled through access control lists and user permissions.
 [1][2]

 Adversaries may also alter other Registry keys in the service’s Registry tree.
 For example, the FailureCommand key may be changed so that the service is executed in an elevated context anytime the service fails or is intentionally corrupted.[3][4]